-Underwater vehicle operators have to make a choice when deciding on a sonar imaging system to integrate on their systems.
+Underwater vehicle operators have to make a choice when deciding on a sonar imaging system to integrate into their systems.
 The decision could result in a trade-off, with a choice to be made between achieving high levels of range and resolution, and power and weight budgets.
 The decision made can impact the value of the subsea survey, classifying and mapping operations.
 But does it always have to be a trade-off?

 What is a Multiple Aperture Sonar?